mrbusche/backseatfan.com/_posts/2010-04-07-desean-jackson-it-was-time-for-change-on-mcnabb-trade.md

   <blockquote>
     <p>
-      &#8220;I don't know why anybody would think that.
-Whatever the case was, if McNabb would have stayed another year &#8230; that's not my decision.&#8221;
+      "I don't know why anybody would think that.
+Whatever the case was, if McNabb would have stayed another year ? that's not my decision."
     </p>
   </blockquote>